Market demand for data analysts exceeds national job growth average

-The announcement of the new degree follows a two-year process of analyzing changes in the industry, including in-depth interviews with senior-level sport executives and practitioners, in careful consultation with Falk College’s Sport Management Advisory Board made up of company presidents, founders, CEOs and other top-level executives.
+The announcement of the new degree follows a two-year process of analyzing changes in the industry, including in-depth interviews with senior-level sport executives and practitioners, in careful consultation with Falk College’s Sport Management Advisory Council made up of company presidents, founders, CEOs and other top-level executives.

-According to Falk College benefactor and Sport Management Advisory Board member, David B. Falk, Founder and CEO, FAME, “analytics have become an invaluable tool not only in analyzing player performance but also in evaluating the effectiveness and reach of sports sponsorships and advertising.
+According to Falk College benefactor and Sport Management Advisory Council member, David B. Falk, Founder and CEO, FAME, “analytics have become an invaluable tool not only in analyzing player performance but also in evaluating the effectiveness and reach of sports sponsorships and advertising.
 In the second decade of the 21stcentury, it is almost inconceivable that a sports organization could operate successfully or efficiently without a strong analytics capability.”

-Adds Nick Carparelli, Jr., Senior Director, College Sports, UNDER ARMOUR® who sits on Falk College’s Sport Management Advisory Board, “the process of making sound business choices always starts with investigation and research.
+Adds Nick Carparelli, Jr., Senior Director, College Sports, UNDER ARMOUR® who sits on Falk College’s Sport Management Advisory Council, “the process of making sound business choices always starts with investigation and research.
 Effectively analyzing data, whether it be information about purchase intent from our consumers or a marketing evaluation on a prospective partner, is a critical next step in any decision making process.
 The amount of data and information available to us continues to grow, and the ability to process and understand that information is a necessary skill set in our industry.”

 To date, several undergraduate sport management students have worked on analytics research projects through courses and participation in the Syracuse University Baseball Statistics and Sabermetrics Club, which is advised by Dr. Paul.
 Dr. Paul and sport management students Matt Filippi ’15, Greg Ackerman ’15, and Zack Albright ’15 co-authored research that was a poster presentation at the 2014 MIT Sloan Sports Analytics Conference in Boston.
 Their paper, “The Effects of Atmospheric Conditions on Pitchers,” studied the impact of air density on pitch selection and pitcher performance.
 This research was also the focus of an article in ESPN The Magazine.
 Sports research by Dr. Paul and students has also been presented at the Society of American Baseball Research (SABR) Analytics conference and published in academic journals.
 Groups of students regularly participate in the Diamond Dollars Case Competitions in Phoenix and New York City.